MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-erc-20-transfers-of-smart-contract-account.md

     // ...other configuration options
   });

-    // Define the smart account address you want to retrieve erc20 tokens transfers for const address = "0x9b722B2aA4Cc119aCf8c95bBF5244092Be6880b9";
+    // Define the smart account address you want to retrieve ERC-20 token transfers for const address = "0x9b722B2aA4Cc119aCf8c95bBF5244092Be6880b9";

   // Specify the chain you want to interact with (Polygon in this case) const chain = EvmChain.POLYGON;

-  // Use Moralis's EvmApi to get wallet token transfers for the specified address and chain const response = await Moralis.EvmApi.token.getWalletTokenTransfers({
+  // Use Moralis' EVM API to get wallet token transfers for the specified address and chain const response = await Moralis.EvmApi.token.getWalletTokenTransfers({
     address,
     chain,